 Following completion of the Year 1 core curriculum, Ed.L.D. students become eligible to serve as Teaching Fellows (TFs), Research Assistants (RAs), and Professional Programs in Education (PPE) facilitators at HGSE and other Harvard Schools.
-Due to the program's unique academic demands, Ed.L.D. students are not eligible to serve as TFs, RAs, or PPE facilitators during Year 1 or Year 3 of the program without permission from the Associate Dean for Degree Programs.
-Students seeking this exception should contact the Associate Dean directly with their request, including a rationale for why the position is feasible (with respect to their course load) as well as the contribution of the experience to the student's learning.
+Due to the program's unique academic demands, Ed.L.D. students are not eligible to serve as TFs, RAs, HGSE Advisors, or PPE facilitators during Year 1 or Year 3 of the program.
+There are no exceptions to this policy.

-Year 2 Ed.L.D. students do not need program permission to serve as TFs, RAs, or PPE facilitators if the total time commitment (for the combination of all Harvard employment) is 20 or fewer hours per week during the academic year.
-Year 2 students seeking TF, RA, and/or PPE positions that require more time per week must obtain permission from the program before committing to the role(s).
-Students seeking this exception should contact the Associate Dean for Degree Programs directly with their request, including the same rationale described above.
-All Ed.L.D. students must be in good academic standing in order to serve as a TF, RA, or PPE facilitator.
+Year 2 Ed.L.D. students do not need program permission to serve as TFs, RAs, HGSE Advisors, or PPE facilitators if the total time commitment (for the combination of all Harvard employment) is 20 or fewer hours per week during the academic year.
+This equates to no more than two 1.0 TF "slots" per semester, as each 1.0 slot requires approximately 10 hours of work per week.
+All Ed.L.D. students must be in good academic standing in order to serve as a TF, RA, HGSE Advisor, or PPE facilitator.